Tisch Library Style Guide

 • What are they trying to accomplish?

-• If I were the user reading this, what would my response be?
+• If I were the user reading it, how would I respond?
 Could I follow the directions?
 Complete the task?

 • Why should the user care?
 What's in it for them?